BradleyCodeU/bradleycodeu.github.io/_gdad/swift/SwiftStackViewApp/instructions.md

 - The Vertical Stack View will need constraints to lock it to the edges.
 - I also recommend that you switch the Distribution for the Vertical Stack View so that it is NOT set to "Fill"
 - Add an Image View.
 Set the constraints to lock it to the edges and then select the photo.

-MUST have 4 food images:
+- MUST have 4 food images
     - Find 4 appropriate images online
-- Use [https://www.photopea.com/](https://www.photopea.com/), Photoshop or Canva.com to create 200x200 pixel (save as png files)
+    - You might want to use [https://www.photopea.com/](https://www.photopea.com/), Photoshop or Canva.com to create 200x200 pixel (save as png files)
-- Use [https://www.remove.bg/](https://www.remove.bg/) if necessary to remove the background
+    - You might want to use [https://www.remove.bg/](https://www.remove.bg/) if necessary to remove the background

 MUST name the 4 foods: